shoumodip/ido.nvim/wiki/packages.md

 If a package with that name does not exist, it will throw an error.

 ## `pkg.run(NAME)`
 Run a package.
-Basically it runs the `main` function defined in the package
+Basically it runs the `main` function defined in the package.
+It passes the `pkg_opts` as a function argument to the main function when specified.

 - `name` The name of the package